digiapulssi/zabbix-aws-monitoring/README.md

 ### Other metrics

-See details on supported functions and usage  at https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/index.html
+See details on supported methods and usage  at https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/index.html

 Currently only string optional arguments are supported.